coderefinery/coderefinery.org/content/privacy-policy.md

 of 2022 since we often get asked for participation certificates long after the workshop is concluded.
-Therefore, we will keep information of the participants who are qualified to certificates (either as learner, helper, expert helper, or exercise lead) in the currently used platform, Indico, managed by NeIC.
+Therefore, we will keep information of the participants who are qualified to certificates (either as learner, helper, expert helper, or team lead) in the currently used platform, Indico, managed by NeIC.
 The currently participating staff who is also committed to be a part of the CodeRefinery SP have access to the information.